RedDiffuser: Auditing Multimodal Safety Failures in Vision-Language Models via Reinforced Diffusion: Experiments

 \subsection{Cross-Model Transferability}

-We assess the transferability of our method by applying RedDiffuser trained solely using feedback from LLaVA \cite{liu2024visual} to two unseen VLMs: Gemini-1.5-flash \cite{team2023gemini} and LLaMA-3.2-11B-Vision-Instruct.
-Tables \ref{tab:gemini} and \ref{tab:llama} report the toxicity rates measured by both Detoxify and the Perspective API.
-RedDiffuser maintains high toxicity across models despite never interacting with them during training, demonstrating strong generalization.
+We evaluate whether the context-conditioned safety failures uncovered by RedDiffuser transfer beyond the VLM used for optimization.
+Specifically, we optimize RedDiffuser using feedback from LLaVA \cite{liu2024visual} and directly apply the discovered multimodal inputs to two unseen VLMs: Gemini-1.5-flash \cite{team2023gemini} and LLaMA-3.2-11B-Vision-Instruct.
+Tables \ref{tab:gemini} and \ref{tab:llama} report the resulting `Any*' toxicity rates measured by Detoxify and Perspective API.
+Although RedDiffuser is optimized only on LLaVA, the discovered inputs continue to expose substantial unsafe behavior on both unseen models, indicating that the identified failures are not specific to a single VLM.

-Table \ref{tab:gemini} presents the results on Gemini-1.5-flash.
-Despite being a commercial VLM, Gemini exhibits high baseline toxicity under the Text-Only Attack, with ‘Any*’ rates reaching 76.23\% (Detoxify) and 78.26\% (Perspective API), indicating that harmful completions are already prevalent even without adversarial visual input.
-Furthermore, all RedDiffuser variants elevate toxicity levels, with RedDiff w/ alignment (M) achieving up to 81.33\% and 82.52\% on Detoxify and Perspective API, respectively.
-These findings highlight that even commercial VLMs are vulnerable to context-driven multimodal attacks, especially when guided by semantically adversarial images.
-They also underscore the importance of evaluating alignment in continuation-based and visually conditioned scenarios, not just instruction-following attacks.
+As shown in Table~\ref{tab:gemini}, Gemini-1.5-flash already exhibits a relatively high unsafe response rate under the text-only baseline, reaching 76.23\% (Detoxify) and 78.26\% (Perspective API).
+This suggests that harmful textual context alone is often sufficient to elicit unsafe continuations from the model.
+Introducing visual context through RedDiffuser further amplifies this behavior.
+In particular, RedDiff w/ alignment (M) achieves the strongest performance, reaching 81.33\% and 82.52\% under Detoxify and Perspective API, respectively.
+These results show that the failure patterns identified on LLaVA transfer effectively to Gemini, and that multimodal context can further aggravate unsafe behavior even in a commercial VLM.

-Table \ref{tab:llama} reports the transfer results on LLaMA-3.2-11B-Vision-Instruct, a model with more advanced alignment safeguards \cite{wang2024ideator}.
-In this setting, the Text-Only Attack produces substantially lower toxicity rates, with 15.02\% under Detoxify and 18.68\% under the Perspective API, indicating a high refusal rate for toxic continuations.
-However, RedDiffuser is still able to bypass these safeguards.
-RedDiff w/ alignment (L) achieves 41.85\% (Detoxify) and 45.24\% (Perspective API), with RedDiff (M) performing similarly.
-These results demonstrate RedDiffuser’s ability to bypass even stronger alignment mechanisms, transferring its attack effectiveness across models.
-Together, they highlight the broader risk of multimodal toxicity attacks against both commercial and open-source VLMs, and underscore the need for more robust, context-aware alignment strategies in future VLM design.
+As shown in Table~\ref{tab:llama}, LLaMA-3.2-11B-Vision-Instruct presents a markedly different baseline profile.
+Under the text-only baseline, its unsafe response rate is much lower, at 15.02\% (Detoxify) and 18.68\% (Perspective API), suggesting comparatively stronger robustness to harmful textual context alone.
+Nevertheless, RedDiffuser still induces a substantial increase in unsafe behavior.
+RedDiff w/ alignment (L) reaches 41.85\% (Detoxify) and 45.24\% (Perspective API), with RedDiff w/ alignment (M) achieving similarly strong results.
+This large gain over the text-only baseline suggests that the discovered multimodal inputs uncover transferable failure modes that remain effective even on more strongly aligned models.